nekoworkshop/backend-coding-challenge/README.md

 - Supports prefix search (autocomplete).
 - Supports search in alternative names, therefore allowing search in languages other than English and French
 - Supports search parameters such as excluding city by distance or populatio, turning on or off distance weighting factors.
+- The API can ignore query strings shorter than a pre-defined length to improve overall performance, though this check should be done in the front-end.

 ## Performance